One of the biggest hurdles B2B companies face is sourcing quality leads, and lead funnels are the key to sustaining growth.

 Using Google Analytics, begin to pull data like bounce rates, traffic reports, funnels, and conversion rates.

-These reports isolate what needs to improve on your site.
+These reports isolate what needs to be improved on your site.

 Get to know your customers by conducting interviews, sending surveys, and reading support tickets.
 You want to know their pain points.